-We identified a material weakness in our internal control over financial reporting related to the accounting and reporting for complex financial instruments, due to our reconsideration of the accounting treatment for our warrants and the classification of redeemable shares subject to redemption in connection with the SEC Staff Statement.
+We identified a material weakness in our internal control over financial reporting, due solely to our reconsideration of the accounting treatment for our warrants in connection with the SEC Staff Statement.

 Our management is responsible for establishing and maintaining adequate internal control over financial reporting designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with GAAP.
 Our management also evaluates the effectiveness of our internal controls and we will disclose any changes and material weaknesses identified through such evaluation in those internal controls.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.